escobarchristian/Acoustic_tools/README.md

 # Acoustic tools

-Basic tools to process acoustic signals in Matlab and Python versions.
+Basic tools to process audio signals in Matlab and Python.